buidler-labs/hashgraph-venin-js/lib.docs/markdown/guides/wallet.md

 [^local-provider-hedera-network]: as of `v2.11.0` of the `hedera-sdk-js`, custom network definitions (such as local ones) are not supported.

-Following is a architecture diagram portaing the initial wallet-signer-provider implementation:
+Following is a architecture diagram portraying the initial wallet-signer-provider implementation:

 ```mermaid
  classDiagram